Nothing-1231/KARA-DTI/README.md

 # KARA-DTI

-KARA-DTI is a deep learning framework for predicting drug–target interactions (DTIs).
+KARA-DTI is a deep learning framework for predicting drug–target interactions.
 The model integrates multi-source biochemical features, a learnable router-enhanced graph network, and a dual-encoder architecture to capture complex cross-modal relationships between drugs and proteins.

 ---